An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Data

 The resulting clinical ground truth includes a panel of metabolic readouts: homeostasis model assessment of insulin resistance, fasting insulin, HbA1c, comprehensive metabolic panels (fasting glucose, creatinine, electrolytes), lipid profiles (total cholesterol, high density lipoproteins, triglycerides), high sensitivity C reactive protein, and advanced hematological indices.
 Demographic endpoints encompassing waist circumference, blood pressure, undiagnosed metabolic syndrome classifications, and body mass index distributions were verified via structured clinical reporting.

 By anchoring high-frequency, continuously sampled physiological streams such as resting heart rate and derived cardiovascular fitness indices against these fasting laboratory measurements, this dataset provides a useful testbed for algorithmic biomarker discovery.
-This linkage permits our framework to explicitly target prediabetic transitions and insulin resistance using completely noninvasive, passively collected wearable signatures.
+This linkage permits our framework to explicitly target prediabetic transitions and insulin resistance using noninvasive, passively collected wearable-derived signatures evaluated against fasting laboratory endpoints.